xxfoundation/elixxir-docs/end_to_end.md

 client -> gateway -> mix cascade -> gateway -> spool database

-Later on the recipient client can retrieve their messages by interacting with any of the gateways.
+Later on, the recipient client can retrieve their messages by interacting with any of the gateways and querying the proper message IDs.
+These message IDs are generated deterministically by the sender and recipient clients.

 The gateway nodes also have support for a plugin system so additional mixnet services may be added.
 That is, instead of delivering a message